azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-basics.md

 You can use the split editor mode in VS Code to see both files at the same time (use CTRL-ALT-LEFT or CTRL-ALT-RIGHT to move tabs between groups).
 You can also save some screen estate by toggling the side bar (CTRL-B, or View \| Toggle Side Bar).

-Don't forget that the two parameters will need to seperated by a comma.
+Don't forget that the two parameters will need to separated by a comma.
 You will see a syntax error flagged up by VS Code until you do.

 Once you have created your parameter file it should look similar to this: